kartoza/miniSASS/docs/src/administrator/django-admin.md

         Check the relevant groups that apply to the observation.

-    3. **Score of Selected Groups**: Numerical score associated with the selected observation groups.
+    3. **Score of Selected Groups:** Numerical score associated with the selected observation groups.

     4. **History Button:** The History button allows administrators to access the history log of the observation, providing insights into changes and activities related to the observation.